dolph/weather-forecasting-android/README.md

 ## Steps

-> As an alternative to steps 1 & 2 below, you can [create this project as a starter kit on IBM Cloud](https://console.bluemix.net/developer/mobile/create-app?defaultDeploymentToolchain=&defaultLanguage=ANDROID&env_id=ibm%3Ayp%3Aus-south&starterKit=fad1d49e-f7b6-3aff-9b53-14673fca4399&tenantNavMode=true), which automatically provisions required services, and injects service credentials into a custom fork of this pattern.
+> As an alternative to the steps below, you can [create this project as a starter kit on IBM Cloud](https://console.bluemix.net/developer/mobile/create-app?defaultDeploymentToolchain=&defaultLanguage=ANDROID&env_id=ibm%3Ayp%3Aus-south&starterKit=fad1d49e-f7b6-3aff-9b53-14673fca4399&tenantNavMode=true), which automatically provisions required services, and injects service credentials into a custom fork of this pattern.
 Then, you can skip directly to step 4 below.

 1. [Install development tools](#1-install-development-tools)
 1. [Authenticate with Google Maps](#2-authenticate-with-google-maps)